redwoodjs/redwood/packages/auth/README.md

 * async `getToken()`: returns a jwt
 * `client`: Access the instance of the client which you passed into `AuthProvider`
 * `isAuthenticated`: used to determine if the current user has authenticated
+* `hasRole`: used to determine if the current user is asigned a role
 * `loading`: The auth state is restored asynchronously when the user visits the site for the first time, use this to determine if you have the correct state

 ## Usage in Redwood